• Disease Overview

 Diagnosis

-The disorder may be diagnosed or confirmed after birth (postnatally) based upon thorough clinical evaluation, detection of characteristic physical findings, and chromosomal analysis.
+The disorder may be suspected based upon a thorough clinical evaluation and detection of characteristic physical findings.
+Ring chromosome 4 is diagnosed with a chromosomal analysis.
 Specialized tests may also be performed to help detect and/or characterize certain abnormalities that may be associated with the disorder.

-In some cases, ring chromosome 4 may be suggested before birth (prenatally) by specialized tests such as ultrasound, amniocentesis, and/or chorionic villus sampling (CVS).
-During fetal ultrasonography, reflected sound waves create an image of the developing fetus, potentially revealing certain findings that suggest a chromosomal disorder or other abnormalities in the fetus.
+Ring chromosome 4 may be diagnosed before birth (prenatally) by specialized tests such amniocentesis and/or chorionic villus sampling (CVS).
 With amniocentesis, a sample of fluid that surrounds the developing fetus is removed and analyzed, while CVS involves the removal of tissue samples from a portion of the placenta.
-Chromosomal analysis performed on such fluid or tissue samples may reveal the presence of ring chromosome 4.
+Chromosomal analysis performed on these samples may show the presence of ring chromosome 4.

 • < Previous section